Festa Junina

-Since Northeastern Brazil is largely arid or semi-arid, these festivals not only coincide with the end of the rainy seasons of most states in the northeast, but they also provide people with an opportunity to give thanks to Saint John for the rain.
-They also celebrate rural life and feature typical clothing, food, and dance (particularly quadrilha, which is similar to square dance).

 Origins and history

-Various aspects of the festival originate from the European Midsummer celebrations, such as the creation of a large bonfire.
+Various aspects of the festival originate from the European Midsummer celebrations, such as the creation of a large bonfire and a maypole decorated with colorful string pennant flags around which people dance.
 Many of these celebrations now occur with influence from Brazilian rural society.
 The festivities usually take place in an arraial, a huge tent made of raw material (with a thatched roof) that was reserved for important parties in older Brazilian rural areas.
 As the Brazilian climate differs greatly from Europe, Brazilian participants would often use the festival as a way to show gratitude for rain.
 The creation of a large fire, known as a fogueira, is lit during the festival.
 This originates from a Catholic story of a fire being lit to warn Mary about the birth of St. John the Baptist, and thus to have her assistance after childbirth, Elizabeth would have to light a fire on a hill.
 Most festivals occurred away from the coast line, closer to the interior where many larger plantations were.
 While still ruled by Portugal, coastline cities, in Pernambuco especially, became industrialized and saw much greater economic prosperity.
 Hoping to further this growth, King Dom João modified his economic policy to favor cities such as Recife rather than rural interests.
 Though the Festa Junina continued, its practice in modern cities became much larger.
 Today, the sizes of the celebrations have surpassed that of Europe.
 Although they are primarily practiced and hosted by schools, many cities host their own major celebration.
 In Caruaru, Pernambuco, a celebration of the festival in 2011 saw approximately 1.5 million attendees, earning a Guinness Book World Record for having the largest celebration of the festival in the world.